agraef/pd-lua/tutorial/pd-lua-intro.md

 ---

-**NOTE:** At present, the various bits and pieces belonging to the improved live-coding support aren't installed along with Pd-Lua, so to use them in your own patches, you'll have to copy pdx.lua and pdlua-remote.pd to your project directory or some other place where Pd finds them.
+**NOTE:** To use these facilities in your own patches, you'll have to copy pdx.lua and pdlua-remote.pd to your project directory or some other place where Pd finds them.
 The pdlua-remote.el file can be installed in your Emacs site-lisp directory if needed.

 ---